coder/coder/docs/templates/parameters.md

 ## Mutability

+Immutable parameters can be only be set in these situations:

+- Creating a workspace for the first time.
-Immutable parameters can be only set before workspace creation, or during update on the first usage to set the initial value for required parameters.
-The idea is to prevent users from modifying fragile or persistent workspace resources like volumes, regions, etc.:
+- Updating a workspace to a new template version.
+This sets the initial value for required parameters.

+The idea is to prevent users from modifying fragile or persistent workspace resources like volumes, regions, and so on.

+Example:

 ```hcl
 data "coder_parameter" "region" {